Skip to main content

 Share

-Manitoba health-care support workers will not be hitting the picket line on Tuesday morning.
+Manitoba health-care support workers did not hit the picket line on Tuesday morning.

-In a social media post, the Canadian Union of Public Employees (CUPE) announced that a tentative agreement was reached, and the strike has been postponed pending the results of the ratification vote.
+In a social media post, the Canadian Union of Public Employees (CUPE) announced that a tentative agreement was reached with hours to spare, and the strike has been postponed pending the results of the ratification vote.

 The union notes the agreement would see “significant” improvements to wages and working conditions.